Odds and Commission

 The effect of 'rounding down'

 In this example, the Framed Market for UNiTAB was 122.6%, or their commission was 22.6% (for STAB it was 19.6% and NSW TAB 20.9%).
-If the Favourite alone was 'rounded up' to $1.30 instead of 'rounded down' to $1.20, the Framed Market would have bee 116.2% or a commission of 16.2%.
-This example illustrates the additional gains 'rounding down' gives to the TAB.
+If the Favourite alone was 'rounded up' to $1.30 instead of 'rounded down' to $1.20, the Framed Market would have been 116.2% or a commission of 16.2%.
+This example illustrates the additional gains 'rounding down' gives a TAB.

 Betting Exchange Odds